 Navient reaches a deal to cancel $1.7 billion in student loan debts

-The loan servicing giant Navient has agreed to cancel $1.7 billion in student loan debts owed by roughly 66,000 borrowers as part of a settlement the company reached Thursday with 39 state attorneys general.
+The loan servicing giant Navient has agreed to cancel $1.7 billion in student loan debts owed by roughly 66,000 borrowers, as part of a settlement announced Thursday with 39 state attorneys general.

-The settlement ends a years-long legal fight in which Navient faced two serious allegations.
-First, that the company had steered student borrowers into expensive forbearances instead of more flexible, income-based repayment plans.
+The settlement ends a years-long legal fight with states in which Navient faced two serious allegations.
+First, the company was accused of steering student borrowers into expensive forbearances instead of more flexible, income-driven repayment plans.

+The reason for this steering, says Persis Yu, managing counsel at the Student Borrower Protection Center, is that enrolling a borrower into an income-driven repayment plan takes considerable effort on the part of a loan servicer.

+"There is paperwork that must go back and forth.
+It's just more work for the servicer.
+It's very easy for the servicer to put a borrower into a forbearance, and there is evidence that the call center workers were incentivized to get through these calls as quickly as they possibly could," Yu says.
+"And that meant getting people into quick, easy options — not necessarily the best option for the borrower."

 A 2019 audit by the U.S. Department of Education's Office of Inspector General corroborated this allegation, finding Navient phone counselors repeatedly recommending forbearance to borrowers without mentioning other, more flexible repayment options.